RickyZang/ruichenzhang.github.io/_pages/about.md

 My research primarily focuses on AI for networking, including **generative AI-enabled networking**, **large language models empowered networking**, and **reinforcement learning-enabled wireless communication networks**.
 If you are interested in my (our group) work, you may refer to this [repository](https://hongyangdu.github.io/GAINET/) for the latest updates of our group!
-Moreover, I am also doing some novel AI models to get meaningful information on plasma turbulence field.
+Moreover, I am also doing some novel AI models to get meaningful information on the plasma turbulence field.
 If you are also interested, please refer to this [repository](https://ntufusion.github.io/).

-If you have any questions or have an interest in collaborating with me, please feel free to email me (ruichen.zhang@ntu.edu.sg)!
+If you have any questions or are interested in collaborating with me, please feel free to email me (ruichen.zhang@ntu.edu.sg)!

 News
 ======

+1. **[Aug 2024]** Our paper titled "SEE Maximization in RIS-aided Network with RSMA: A PPO-SCF Method" has been ACCEPTED at **IEEE WCL**.

 1. **[Aug 2024]**  One first-author paper titled [Generative AI for Space-Air-Ground Integrated Networks](https://arxiv.org/abs/2311.06523) has been ACCEPTED at **IEEE WCM**.